dew-uff/speedupy/README.md

 ```bash
 $ python <filename>.py program_params [-h, --help] [-g, --glossary] [-m memory|help, --memory memory|help] [-0, --no-cache] [- H type|help, --hash type|help] [-M method|help, --marshalling method|help] [-s form|help, --storage form|help]
 ```
-to get a better idea, just use the "-h" or "--help" argument, you will have all the valid arguments and their entries.
+To get an overview, just use the "-h" or "--help" argument and you will have all the valid arguments and their entries.
 ```bash
 python fibonacci.py -h
 ```